As world looks on, Venezuela's Guaido to keep up pressure on Maduro

 Guaido won diplomatic backing from the United States, Canada and right-leaning Latin American governments on Wednesday after declaring himself leader before ebullient supporters who thronged the streets of Caracas in hopes of change.

-The European Union said the democratic will of Venezuelans “cannot be ignored” and called for the “civil rights, freedom and safety” of Guaido to be respected, but stopped short of recognizing him as leader.
+The European Union said the democratic will of Venezuelans “cannot be ignored” and called for the “civil rights, freedom and safety” of Guaido to be respected.
+But it stopped short of recognizing him as leader.

 The 35-year-old industrial engineer, catapulted almost overnight to national leader, has promised free and fair elections, a transition government to revive the hyperinflation-riddled economy and an amnesty for military officers if they help push Maduro from power.